eligoldweber/llvm_non_interference_proofs/README.md

  > **Note:** Dafny is installed in `/opt/dafny` in the Docker image

+ > **Note:** If running locally on an M1 Mac make sure to use the `--apple_silicon=1` flag.
+The dotnet directory structure is slightly different.
+This will specify using the x_86 dotnet

  The default verification will verify most `.dfy` files in the `src/Dafny/examples` directory and all of their dependencies.
 (Including the proofs for Challenge Problem 5)